CarlRibbegaardh/use-trace/packages/auto-tracer-plugin-vite-react18/README.md

 **Note:** This is **only** needed for production builds (`vite build`).
 Development mode (`vite dev`) works without any additional configuration.

+### What the Plugin Does Automatically

+In production builds with `buildWithWorkspaceLibs: true`, the plugin:

+1. **Creates the React DevTools hook**: Injects an inline script that creates a minimal DevTools hook before any React code loads.
+This allows AutoTracer to work in production builds without requiring the React DevTools browser extension.
+2. **Adds external-globals configuration**: Configures `rollup-plugin-external-globals` to treat `@auto-tracer/react18` as a global variable.
+3. **Emits the UMD build**: Copies the UMD build of `@auto-tracer/react18` to your output directory.
+4. **Injects script tags**: Adds `<script>` tags in your HTML to load React, ReactDOM, and AutoTracer UMD files before your app bundle.

+This means **you don't need the React DevTools browser extension** when using the plugin - it handles everything automatically.

 ### The Problem

 During production builds, Rollup bundles workspace library source files.
 The plugin injects `import { useAutoTracer } from "@auto-tracer/react18"` into these files, but workspace libraries don't declare `@auto-tracer/react18` as a dependency, causing resolution failures: